-On February 13, 2019, you’ll find the moon near Aldebaran, the brightest star in the constellation Taurus the Bull.
-Aldebaran marks the tip of a V-shaped pattern of stars – really, a star cluster – called the Hyades, representing the Bull’s face.
+On February 3, 2020, you’ll find the moon near Aldebaran, the brightest star in the constellation Taurus the Bull.
+Aldebaran marks the tip of a V-shaped pattern of stars that represents the Bull’s face.

 Ruddy Aldebaran depicts the Bull’s fiery red eye.
 After the moon and Aldebaran first pop into view, at nightfall, they’ll continue to move westward as Earth spins under the sky.
 These two luminaries will set in the west in the wee hours after midnight.

 Want to know when the moon sets in your part of the world?
 Click here and remember to check the moonrise and moonset box.

 Want to know when Aldebaran sets in your sky?
 Click here and choose Aldebaran as your celestial object of interest.

 Despite the lunar glare, you might also see the Pleiades star cluster, otherwise known as the Seven Sisters, to the north of the moon and Aldebaran.
 Each month, for many years to come, the moon will pass to the north of Aldebaran but to the south of the Pleiades star cluster.
 But each month, the moon will travel farther north in front of Taurus, until it goes so far north that it stages of series of 79 lunar occultations of Alcyone (Pleiades’ brightest star) from September 5, 2023, until July 7, 2029.